 **Toolkits to be ready Winter 2018

 Indigenous and youth-led, we are committed to empowering Indigenous youth through hope, culture and strength.

 The We Matter Campaign was started in 2016 by brother and sister Kelvin and Tunchai Redvers.
 Overwhelmed by the number of suicides and other issues Indigenous youth face, they wanted to create a space that connects Indigenous youth across the country and provides support and love through an interactive multi-media format.

 is a First Nations filmmaker originally from NWT.
 At age 15, he started a video production company in his hometown of Hay River.
 His short films made during high school went on to win awards at festivals in Canada and around the world.
 He attended Simon Fraser University for film production, with continued success at film festivals and garnered his first national TV broadcast credit at age 21.
 At age 23, Redvers was hired by CTV First Story, an Aboriginal current affairs show, where the first episode he produced/directed won a prestigious Jack Webster Award (the “Oscar” of BC journalism).
 His narrative short The Dancing Cop premiered at the Toronto International Film Festival, and screened several other festivals.
 He worked for a year at the production company Great Pacific Media, developing several television show concepts.
 He’s currently working towards directing his first feature film, as well, is in talks to host a new television show on APTN.
 He is very connected to the Indigenous media world, and his work often touches on Aboriginal issues in a variety of forms.

-Our model of sharing messages of hope and resiliency was based on the It Gets Better Project, an initiative to share videos of hope and positivity with LGTBQ youth.
-These messages remind youth that life becomes easier and gets better if they can get through the difficult teenage years.
+Our model of sharing messages of hope and resilience is based on the It Gets Better Project, an initiative started in the U.S. to share videos of hope and positivity with LGBTQ youth who may be contemplating suicide.